message/iata/ES.md

 - passengers younger than 12 years traveling with their parents who have been fully vaccinated;
 - students with proof of being enrolled in a course in Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 They must:
 - have a medical insurance; and
-- be traveling to the country where they study, at most 15 days before the start of the course;
+- be traveling to the country where they study, at most 15 days before the start of the course.
-- effective 23 July 2021, residents of Chinese Taipei.
 2. Until 3 August 2021, flights from Brazil and South Africa to Spain are suspended.
 This does not apply to:
 - nationals and residents of Andorra and Spain;